-- 1.The imaging system software runs as an application on a mobile device. - 2.The imaging system software can be downloaded to a commercial mobile off-the-shelf (COTS) device and utilizes an icon touch-based user interface. - 3.The imaging system consists of a series of wireless transducers that employ Wi-Fi-based technology to communicate with traditional tablet/smartphone devices via direct Wi-Fi.
-This allows the user to export ultrasound images and display them on a portable personal device. - 4.The imaging system houses a built-in battery, multichannel beamformer, pre-scan converter, and Wi-Fi components
+- 1.The imaging system software runs as an app on a mobile device. - 2.The imaging system software can be downloaded to a commercial mobile device ready to use (COTS) and utilizes an icon touch-based user interface. - 3.The imaging system consists of a series of wireless transducers that employ Wi-Fi-based technology to communicate with traditional tablet/smartphone devices via direct Wi-Fi.
+This allows the user to export ultrasound images and display them on a portable personal device.

+4.The imaging system houses a built-in battery, multi-channel beamformer, pre-scan converter, and Wi-Fi components

-C .
-Description of the ultrasound imaging system.
+C. Description of ultrasound imaging system.